Cookbook

 BashPath: /bin/bash

-VerboseLogging: true
+VerboseLogging: false

 ErrorsOnlyLogging: false- N.B.
 Depending on wheter you edge is single user or not, you should know by previous steps which section to uncomment here.